manamiueda1/SE3InstructorNotes/React/CreateReactApp.md

 package.json -> package manager. we can install other React Components into package.json.

-importing React -> allows us to write JSX: html like syntax
+importing React in js file-> allows us to write JSX: html like syntax

-Importing REactDOM -> Allows React to interact with the DOM.
+Importing ReactDOM in js file -> Allows React to interact with the DOM.
 It connects App component with he DOM (html file)

-What are node modules
+What are node modules -> where npm modules are saved.
+If you open node_modules , you should see a folder named react , which contains the code that makes React run.